flipcoder/qor/QorBook.md

 If we wish to get the position of a node, we simply call *position* without parameters.
 However, an optional parameter may be added to indicate the space in which to derive the position.
 To get the position relative to the parent node, simply use *position* or pass *Space::PARENT*.
-To get the position in world space or parent space, pass in *Space::WORLD* or *Space::PARENT* respectively.
+To get the position in world space, pass in *Space::WORLD*.

 To introduce signals, we'll look at the Node's actuation callback, called *on_tick*.
 This signal allows for your functions to be called along with the Node's logic.